cakephp/docs/en/appendices/4-3-migration-guide.rst

 - Aligned ``Entity::isEmpty()`` and ``Entity::hasValue()`` to treat '0' as a non-empty value.
   This aligns the behavior with documentation and original intent.
+- ``TranslateBehavior`` entity validation errors are now set in the ``_translations.{lang}`` path instead of ``{lang}``.
+This normalizes the entity error path with the fields used for request data.
+If you have forms that modify multiple translations at once, you may need to update how you render validation errors.

 Routing
 -------